 Kevin A. Nye

-The son of a Los Angeles County Sheriff’s Deputy and Laguna Beach Police Detective, Kevin learned about firearms at a young age.
+The son of a Los Angeles County Sheriff’s Deputy, Laguna Beach Police Detective, and Arson Investigator, Kevin learned about firearms at a young age.
 Always eager to improve his skills, in recent years he trained under the tutelage of Inland Training, first as a student and later as an instructor.
 Kevin is both an NRA Certified Pistol Instructor and an Inland Training Certified Instructor.
 In addition to his role as an instructor, Kevin also helps to manage Inland Training’s website and marketing efforts.

-With more than 20 years of experience in Supply Chain, Operations and Regional management, Kevin is currently the Director of Operations for a citrus grower and packing company, as well as a small business consultant and Fractional COO.
-Kevin also operates an aviation website designed for new and aspiring pilots.
+With more than 20 years of experience in Supply Chain, Operations, and Regional management, Kevin is currently the Director of Operations for a multi-generational citrus grower and packing company with multiple businesses.
+Kevin is also a small business consultant and Fractional COO and operates an aviation website designed for new and aspiring pilots.

 Brian started his love for guns as a little boy, but especially after his dad bought him his first BB gun at eight years old (and he didn’t shoot his eye out).
 After Brian was married, he and his wife decided to buy a handgun for home defense, but they both knew they wanted more training before they had a handgun and kids in the home.